Update from the original, posted on 2014-10-06: this article has been getting a bit of attention, so I've updated it with more current information.

 My experience with traditional German banks has been horrible.
 I once had the displeasure of being called to an "important meeting" with my bank, only to have them try and sell me insurance for 45 minutes.
 Even worse, they based their sales pitch on my personal transactions, which they were bold enough to dig through right in front of me.
 If it isn't actually illegal, to me it is unbelievably unethical.
 So I am trying to shift to purely online free banking.

 Update: I now recommend you to get a free online business account.
 Just make sure it is a business account, as it may breach your bank's Terms and Conditions to use a personal account for business.
-Purely online accounts like Number26 (amazing new Fintech company, but they don't have business accounts yet - please hassle them for this!) and DAB Bank (have business accounts) are blowing away the traditional German banks.
+Purely online accounts like the fantastic N26 (sign up for their "business" account, and then filter your expenses and income by "business expenses" to keep your personal finances separate) and DAB Bank are blowing away the traditional German banks.

 If you've done the previous steps, it's time to actually set up your business.
 The first step is to get a good tax consultant (Steuerberater).
 This is unnecessary in most countries, but not in Germany; the more you pay these guys, the less time you will spend sitting in dusty government offices, up to your neck in paperwork, or having your butt kicked by the Finanzamt.
 Just hand it all over to them.